 And while Columbia flies no more, we remember with fondness that first Orbiter, her first flight, and her many subsequent accomplishments.
 To which we say: Hail Columbia!

 Fifty-nine years ago today, Project Mercury Astronaut John Herschel Glenn, Jr. became the first American to orbit the Earth.
 Glenn’s spacecraft name and mission call sign was Friendship 7.

 Mercury-Atlas 6 (MA-6) lifted-off from Cape Canaveral’s Launch Complex 14 at 14:47:39 UTC on Tuesday, 20 February 1962.
 It was the first time that the Atlas LV-3B booster was used for a manned spaceflight.

-Three-hundred and twenty seconds after lift-off, Friendship 7 achieved an elliptical orbit measuring 143 nm (apogee) by 86 nm (perigee).
+Three-hundred and twenty seconds after lift-off, Friendship 7 achieved an elliptical orbit measuring 143 nautical miles (apogee) by 86 nautical miles (perigee).
 Orbital inclination and period were 32.5 degrees and 88.5 minutes, respectively.

 During Glenn’s return to the atmosphere, both the spent retro package and its restraining straps melted in the searing heat of re-entry.
 Glenn saw chunks of flaming debris passing by his spacecraft window.
 At one point he radioed, “That’s a real fireball outside”.

 Happily, the spacecraft’s heat shield held during entry and the landing bag deployed nominally.
 There had never really been a problem.
 The sensor indication was found to be false.